sspatwardhan/python-cli-project/Readme.md

 # Juice Party Project

-This Python script helps you plan a juice party by determining the juice combinations based on the calorie requirements of your friends.
+This application helps you plan a juice party by determining the juice combinations based on the calorie requirements of your friends.

 ## Table of Contents